nehat312/AoC2024/README.md

 These are my solutions for the [Advent of Code 2024](https://adventofcode.com/2024) challenges.
 Huge thanks to [anze3db](https://github.com/anze3db) for his excellent [AOC](https://github.com/anze3db/adventofcode/tree/main) python framework.
 I borrowed alot of his code in the effort to create a more streamlined AOC experience for myself.
 Thank you!

+** DIRECT ALL CREDIT AND THANKS TO Landcruiser87 [github.com/Landcruiser87] for developing this excellent template !!!

 ### Setup TODO